erpc-io/eRPC/README.md

    * For other DPDK-compatible NICs, a system-wide installation from DPDK 19.11.5 LTS sources (i.e., `sudo make install T=x86_64-native-linuxapp-gcc DESTDIR=/usr`).
 Other DPDK versions are not supported.
- * NICs: Fast (10 GbE+) bare-metal NICs are needed for good performance. eRPC works best with Mellanox Ethernet and InfiniBand NICs.
+ * NICs: Fast (10 GbE+) NICs are needed for good performance. eRPC works best with Mellanox Ethernet and InfiniBand NICs.
 Any DPDK-capable NICs also work well.
-Slower/virtual NICs can still be used for testing and development.
  * System configuration:
    * At least 1024 huge pages on every NUMA node, and unlimited SHM limits
    * On a machine with `n` eRPC processes, eRPC uses kernel UDP ports `{31850,